-Managing Time & Priorities is a participant-oriented workshop that includes group interaction, small group discussions and action-planning feedback so that you walk away with your own plan for managing your time more effectively.
-The workshop will address the challenges of managing time, analyze how much time is truly available and how it can best be used, tackle SMART goals in order to prioritize skill development and individual action planning, and introduce using delegation as a time management tool.
+Managing Time & Priorities is a participant-oriented workshop that includes group interaction, small group discussions and action-planning feedback, based on the Time Mastery Profile® that you complete in advance, so that you walk away with your own plan for managing your time and priorities more effectively.
+The workshop will address the challenges of managing time, analyze how much time is truly available, tackle SMART goals in order to prioritize time management skill development and individual action planning, and introduce delegation as a time management tool.

 Supervisors build a unique relationship with staff that drives retention or increases turnover.
 In this training, you will learn skills for motivating employees towards retention through building trust, enhancing communication, recruiting/hiring the right people, and delivering constructive feedback.
 Explore the basic principles at the foundation of retention, including understanding why employees stay and learning the major drivers of turnover.
 This session includes creating an action plan for your own use back on the job.